mtmeyer32/jfc_frontend/README.md

-This is the fron-end for my personal website and e-store.
+This is the front-end for my personal website and e-store.
 The focus of this project is solely on output not on code quality to prevent perfection paralysis.
 JFC.

+## Default Create React App Stuff

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.